Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Introduction

 In \cite{UYZ}, N. Umezaki, E. Yang, and Y. Zhao prove the twist formula of global epsilon factors \cite[Theorem 5.23.]{UYZ}.
-A weaker version modulo roots of unity can be also deduced from the theorem above and Lemma \ref{lm}.1.
+A weaker version modulo roots of unity can also be deduced from the theorem above together with Lemma \ref{lm}.1.

+More generally, we construct the theory of epsilon cycles when the base field $k$ is the perfection of a finitely generated field over its prime field (the characteristic may be $0$).
+In this general setting, the coefficient group $\Theta=\Zl^\times\otimes_{\mathbb{Z}}\mathbb{Q}$ is replaced by